-- We continue to expect modest stock market gains in 2016 but with higher volatility; favor U.S. large caps and growth equities. - Earnings revisions, technicals, and better China outlook drive the materials upgrade; valuations and technicals suggest consumer staples caution. - Upgraded REIT view reflects attractive yields, valuations, improved technicals, and the Federal Reserve's (Fed) likely go-slow approach to rate hikes. - Expected gradual Fed rate hikes and slow economic growth are supportive of bonds in the near term. - High-yield bond strength continued into May and pushed the average yield spread down to slightly below our estimate of fair value. - From a technical perspective, if the S&P 500 sustains a price above its 200-day simple moving average at 2014, the intermediate-term downtrend may be reversed.
+- We continue to expect modest stock market gains in 2016 but with higher volatility;\ favor U.S. large caps and growth equities. - We continue to favor cyclical growth equities, in particularly technology, and healthcare. - Attractive yields and valuations, favorable technicals, and ebbing producer default fears drive our upgraded MLP view. - Event driven upgrade based on improving backdrop for distressed and strategic transactions due to commodity price stability. - Expected gradual Federal Reserve (Fed) rate hikes and slow economic growth are supportive of bonds in the near term. - High-yield bond strength has continued into June and the yield spread remains slightly below our estimate of fair value. - From a technical perspective, if the S&P 500 sustains a price above its 200-day simple moving average at 2014, the intermediate-term downtrend may be reversed.

-BROAD ASSET CLASS VIEWS

-LPL Financial Research's views on stocks, bonds, cash, and alternatives are illustrated below.
+BROAD ASS BROAD ASSET CLASS VIEWS LPL Financial Re Research's views on stocks, bonds, cash, and alternatives are illustrated below.
+Stocks Bonds Negative Negative/Neutral Neutral Neutral/Positive Positive Alternatives Cash =